dog-lover-divyani/frozen/README.md

-❄️✨ Frozen Love Letter 💌
+❄️ Frozen Love Letter 💌

-A magical, Frozen-themed interactive webpage made especially for my sister! 💙 Click through the story with the Next button ⏭️, enjoy floating snowy characters ❄️☃️🧣🦌, and let the music 🎶 make everything feel extra magical.
+A magical, interactive Frozen-themed webpage made especially for my sister!
+Click through the story with the Next button, enjoy floating snowy characters, and let the music set the mood. 🎶❄️

-🌨️ How It Works ✨
+🌨️ How It Works

-Click the Next button ⏭️ to move through the story/images.
+Click the Next button to move through the story/images.

-Floating frosty emojis ❄️💙☃️🧣🦌 appear randomly across the screen.
+Floating frosty characters (❄️, 💙, ☃️, 🧣, 🦌) appear randomly to give the page a whimsical, icy feel.

-Background music 🎵 (music.mp3) plays automatically to set the magical mood.
+Music plays in the background (music.mp3) to make the experience more magical.

-🎨 Features ❄️
+🎨 Features

-Frozen Characters: Anna, Elsa, Kristoff, Olaf, Sven 🧊 appear as part of the story.
+Frozen Characters: Anna, Elsa, Kristoff, Olaf, Sven images appear as part of the story.

-Floating Emojis: Adds a cute, whimsical winter vibe.
+Floating Emojis: Adds a cute, wintry vibe to the page.

-Interactive Story: Navigate through the love letter using the Next button ⏭️.
+Interactive Story: Navigate through the love letter using the Next button.

-Background Music: Makes the whole experience more magical 🎶.
+Background Music: A Frozen-themed tune plays while viewing.

-🛠️ How to Use 🧊
+🛠️ How to Use

 Download the Files: